gion86/BH1750/README.md

 # BH1750
-Light sensor BH1750 library for the small ATTiny85 (ATTinyX5).
+Light sensor BH1750 library for AVR micro.
+Tested with ATTiny85 and ATMega328P.

 Every command documented in the datasheet is supported and tested:
 *   wakeup/power down